 Is Laser Tattoo Removal Effective?

-Miami Laser Tattoo Removal is most commonly performed using lasers that react with the ink in the tattoo, and break it down.
+Laser Tattoo Removal is most commonly performed using lasers that react with the ink in the tattoo and break it down.
 The broken-down ink is then absorbed by the body, mimicking the natural fading that time or sun exposure would create.
-If you have a tattoo you regret, can no longer have, or simply want to get rid of, the Miami Center For Dermatology offers Laser Tattoo Removal using the latest technology.
+If you have a tattoo you regret, can no longer have, or simply want to get rid of, the Miami Center for Dermatology offers Laser Tattoo Removal using the latest technology.